zhengpeng1989/firsthomework/README.md

-this is the first class homework in that
+  This is the first class homework in that rar file.
+Thanks for your examination.